Join us for an adventure in flavor!

 For Birria Stew:

 1. Dry toast and rehydrate the chilis: Toasting the chilis adds great depth to the stew.
-Cut the stems off and make a slit along the side to open them and discard the seeds.
-Dry toast them in a hot pan for 1-2 minutes, until fragrant (don’t burn them, as they can turn bitter).
-Put them in a bowl, pour in a cup of hot water, and let it sit for 20 minutes.
+I cut off the stems, make a slit down the side, and shake out the seeds.
+Then, I dry toast them in a hot pan for about 1-2 minutes until they start to release a fragrant aroma.
+Just be careful not to burn them because they’ll turn bitter.
+After toasting, I put the chilis in a bowl, pour a cup of hot water over them, and let them soak for 20 minutes.

 a bunch of dried chilis on a cutting board